-This type of car insurance fraud happens in a dual left turn and can be hard to avoid.
+These types of staged auto auto accidents or car insurance fraud happen in a dual left turn and can be hard to avoid.
 As you are turning on the inner lane, the scammer will wait for you to veer slightly over into the outer lane.
 Once this happens, they will deliberately slam into your vehicle.
 If the scammer is desperate they may even drive INTO your lane to cause an accident that they will of course say was your fault.

 4. The Wave In